Long-term academic research with practical application for optimal newborn care

 - If needed, after the workshop to answer questions to help you get started

-- Through your process, as other students are being mentor on a similar timeline, small groups may form together in part.
+- Through your process, as other students are being mentored on a similar timeline, small groups may form together in part.

 - After you support five (or more if requested) births and complete client forms, write a half-page summary of your experience